ibexa/documentation-developer/docs/guide/extending_ez_platform.md

 ## Custom Content Type icons

-To add custom icons for existing Content Types or custom Content Types in eZ Platform follow below instruction.
+To add custom icons for existing Content Types or custom Content Types in eZ Platform follow the instructions below.

 ### Configuration